coffemate/SuperFreezZ/README.md

 ===========

 An android app that makes it possible to entirely freeze all background activities of an app.
-Please note that this is a very early alpha version.
+Please note that this is a very beta version.

 Greenify is another app that can do this, but it is not Open Source.